The 10X-PLORE Student Experience

 Inspired by the work of the Ad Astra school at Space X, the ARES Learning program focuses on synthesis throughout.
 Students aren’t just repeating right answers… they experience the tension of making difficult choices, and of risk taking in their explorations and experiments.
 We ensure that their challenges include ethical dimensions, in order to allow for more meaningful experiences, and deeper learning.
 Sufficient time is allowed for analysis, debate, strategy, iteration… and the changing of minds.
 We have adopted the daily practice of sharing ideas during a “Midnight Lunch” (at noon) inspired by Thomas Edison, and the Japanese tradition of Hansei, or relentless self-reflection, aiming to help students accept faults and failures with the high degree of emotion needed to drive changes in the future.

 Relentless Self Reflection

 Hansei is an important part of Japanese culture – a continuous form of subtle meditation undertaken to look at past mistakes, outline the lessons and pledge to act on those lessons.
 “Han" means to change, turn over, or turn upside down.
 "Sei" means to look back upon, review, and examine oneself.
-At ARES Learning, cadets engage in Hansei at the end of each day to chart a course forward academically, socially and emotionally.
+At ARES Learning, students engage in Hansei at the end of each day to chart a course forward academically, socially and emotionally.